numoonchld/testing-ruby-with-rspec/README.md

   - more abstract ideas should use `describe`/`context`
   - do not try to stuff complex scenario descriptions in an `it` (example's) docstring
 - use as many nested `describe`/`context` as necessary to structure the test in a readable manner

+## RSpec helpers

+- `subject`:

+  - implicity an instance of the class passed to `RSpec.describe`
+  - explictly can be called with a `do..end` block to lazy load an explicit definition of an instance of the described class

+- `described_class`:
+  - dynamically refers to the class passed in as an argument to `RSpec.describe`